janwerkhoven/finsecptx.com.au/README.md

 # FinSecPTX website

 #### What
-The [website](http://finsecptx.com/) of an Adelaide based consultants specialised in transfering UK Pension to Australian supers.
+The [website](http://finsecptx.com/) of an Adelaide based consultants specialised in transferring UK Pension to Australian supers.

 #### Highlights
 * Built with Grunt, Handlebars, SASS, Atom & Git